-Enjoy all the Cultural activities Tri-Cities has to offer your family.
+Enjoy all the Cultural activities Tri-Cities has to offer.
 Being in the wine region of Washington you’ve never tasted anything like you will at the wine region wine-tasting and one of the many wineries.

 Cultural Places to Visit

-Tri-Cities comes together with three beautiful cities that just seem to compliment each other with their history and rich cultural and vast amount of activities available.
+Tri-Cities comes together with three beautiful cities that just seem to complement each other with their history and rich culture and a vast amount of activities available.

 The first and largest of the three cities is Kennewick.
 Historically it was the home for the Chemnapum Indians (their name meaning “Winter Haven”).
 The second largest city is Pasco.
-This is home to Sacajawea State Park which was where camp had been set up for several days by the Lewis & Clark Expedition in 1805.
-It is also part of the million acre Columbia Basin Irrigation project.
+This is home to Sacajawea State Park which was where the camp was set up for several days by the Lewis & Clark Expedition in 1805.
+It is also part of the million-acre Columbia Basin Irrigation project.

-Richland, the smallest of the three cities, is based around science and technology.
+Richland, the smallest of the three cities, is based on science and technology.
 Don’t miss the driving tour of the alphabet houses that were set up during WWII.
-Take time from your eventful day to enjoy the Columbia River Exhibition of History, Science and Technology.
+Take time from your eventful day to enjoy the Columbia River Exhibition of History, Science, and Technology.
 Come and learn what has made this community so technologically rich.